-The applicant has provided detailed information, which plausibly describes issues related to achieving RoHS-compliance in the relevant industry sector.
+The applicant has provided detailed information which plausibly describes issues related to achieving RoHS-compliance in the relevant industry sector.
 In the consultants' understanding, the second criterion provided under RoHS Article 5(1)(a) is fulfilled for some of the components (sensors, actuators and ECUs) in scope of this exemption request.
 According to the applicant, engines can only be tested for reliability and certified to comply with the NRMM Emissions Regulation when all components are available as RoHS-compliant versions.
-Although the consultants do not agree with this approach in general, in this case it can be followed that the sector is still in the first years of the compliance process and the will to commence testing on engine level, once the first screening is completed, is given.
+In this case it can be followed that the sector is still in the first years of the compliance process, seeing as until the amendment of the definition of Art.
+3(28) for 'non-road mobile machinery made available exclusively for professional use', there were uncertainties as to which equipment would remain in scope.
+Against this background, it can be understood that EUROMOT members would want to commence testing on the engine level only after the first phases of substitute assessment (i.e. identification of non-compliant components, identification of available substitutes and subsequent reliability testing on component level) are completed.